NJIT-WIS/project-management-github-activity/README.md

 2. I want to know how to use Flask and the MVC pattern
 #### Things I know
 1. I know how to make websites and web apps with HTML, CSS, and Javascript
+2. I know how to use Git and GitHub